Do you like to see shows or attend events in the places you travel?

 But is that a result of the Polish system or being on iOS7 instead of iOS6 or having an iPhone 4s instead of 3gs?
 I guess I have to return to Central America to find out.

 June 27, 2014 Today as I was updating one of my safe cloud backups from before my 2011 travels— when I had a huge hard drive and everything was on it — I came upon a folder called Travel.
 In it were PDFs of MapQuest maps, a couple of bus routes, etc. I remember making those PDFs 10+ years earlier.
-I’d added my own text to the map image and was quite impressed by how great the technology was and how easy it was to simply email that map to anyone, any time rather then phoning them and making them write down turn-by-turn instructions and landmarks.
+I’d added my own text to the map image and was quite impressed by how great the technology was and how easy it was to simply email that map to anyone, anytime rather than phoning them and making them write down turn-by-turn instructions and landmarks.
 They’re gone now; deleted.
 We don’t use those things anymore, now that the iPhone came along and ushered the era of the smartphone with built-in GPS.
 Need a map now?
-Use Apple or Google maps, and in case you’ll be off-line, capture a screen […]
+Use Apple or Google maps, and in case you’ll be off-line, capture a screen shot […]

 [updated Feb 13, 2015] Every now and then I come across a song that exudes the sprit of travel, puts words to the song of the travelers soul, or just fits a traveling mood.
 Last night, May 17, 2014, in a house concert in Austin, Texas, USA, I heard another song like that and realized I wanted to start sharing these songs.
 So here’s my ongoing blog entry of best travel spirit songs.
 I’ll add to it from time to time.
 And if you meet me on the road, you’ll know these are on my iPod.
 I am opting, for the time-being, to not embed performances on this page as I don’t want to slow the page down.